consensusnetworks/iotex-stack/README.md

 # IoTeX Stack

-🪐 Validator node, contracts, and ETL infrastructure for support, export and realtime analysis of the IoTeX network
+🪐 Node infrastructure, contracts, and ETL pipeline for support and realtime analysis of the IoTeX network